kempny/Graphologist/README.md

 # Graphologist
-RaspberryPI Touch screen signature network server
+RaspberryPI Touch screen signature network server.

 The drawing part of the code based on the "Drawing in response to input" example from developer.gnome.org